madeleinevarda/CoreTech_analysis/README.md

 ## Sales Trends

-Seasonality - On average Feb and Oct performed the worse from the month before, keeping in mind that Dec and Jan have high average sales because of the holiday season
+Seasonality - On average Feb and Oct performed the worst from the month before, keeping in mind that Dec and Jan have high average sales because of the holiday season

 ## Product Trends
 Body Text